SANDAG/landuse_prep_tool/settings_dictionary.md

 **scenario_year:** The year of the scenario to prepare the inputs for.

 **ff_year:** The year of the flexible fleet network to use.
 If not provided it will use the same value as `scenario_year`.
-This only is needed if preparing inputs for a no-build scenario.
+This only is needed if preparing inputs for a no-build scenario, in which case it should be set to the base year (2022).

 **inputs: raw_parking_inventory:** Input file for the raw parking inventory.